***For post-licensure clinicians seeking supervision toward AAMFT Approved Supervisor designation, see Mentorship.***

 • Reflective capacity rather than reactivity.
 The ability to track patterns in your responses to clients, colleagues, and systems, then use those observations to guide deliberate action.

 • Character integrated into clinical competence.
-Courage, clarity, honesty, and responsibility expressed as observable practices in specific cases.
+Courage, clarity, honesty, and responsibility expressed as observable practices.

-The aim is straightforward: develop clinicians who can practice with integrity in real systems, sustain the work, protect clients, and build a professional life they can keep.
+The aim is straightforward.
+I work to develop clinicians who can practice with integrity in real systems, sustain the work, protect clients, and build a professional life they can keep.

 What Supervision Looks Like